-Since October 2014, Julie has been researching her new book on the global sex trade, working title, The Pimping of Prostitution: Abolishing the Sex Work Myth, to be published by Palgrave in 2017.
+Since October 2014, Julie has been researching her new book on the global sex trade, working title, The Pimping of Prostitution: Abolishing the Sex Work Myth, published by Palgrave and Spinifex in September 2017.

 “Bindel’s analysis...[is] incisive and persuasive...please read this book.” - The New Statesman